Current Work is a lecture series featuring leading figures in the worlds of architecture, urbanism, design, and art.

 This fall and early winter, Current Work spotlights influential and innovative design practices that bring widely varying perspectives to contemporary housing challenges.

-The organization’s current research focuses on innovative practices in-home access and affordability, efficient timber use, small-scale farming, and access to resources like clean water.
+The organization’s current research focuses on housing access and affordability, efficient timber use, small-scale farming, and access to resources like clean water.
 Working with partners throughout the Southeast, Rural Studio is building homes to address rural America’s silent housing crisis.

 Recent projects include: